gshanemiller/reinvent/README.md

 Thus, this is an unfair comparison to DPDK which sends 54 bytes per packets (not 8182) even though the total byte count can be made to the same.
 DPDK and the NIC is doing far more work.

 [A better comparison is based on Cloudfare work](https://blog.cloudflare.com/how-to-receive-a-million-packets/).
-This demonstrates UDP code sending 72 byte packets.
+This demonstrates UDP code sending 72 byte packets which includes 32 bytes of payload.
 The maximum I was able to achieve was around 1.1 million packets/sec:

 ```
 # on sender machine: